NSIS-Dev/Documentation/Reference/WriteUninstaller.md

 ---

 Writes the uninstaller to the filename (and optionally path) specified.
 Only valid from within an install section or function, and requires that you have an uninstall section in your script.
-See also [`Uninstall`][1] configuration.
+See also Uninstall configuration.
 You can call this one or more times to write out one or more copies of the uninstaller.

 ## Parameters: